v-dumitrescu/php-cms/README.md

 # php-cms
-A php cms application using OOP
+A php cms application using a custom OOP MVC framework built from scratch